tonnyadhi/barometer-envirophat/README.md

 Guideline for this app is based on Elixir Conf 2017 by Frank Hunleth.

-Later on, i'll try to continue to be able accessing on all sensors within Envirophat, and perhaps make an IoT based environment data gatherer for my home.cd
+Later on, i'll try to continue to be able accessing on all sensors within Envirophat, and perhaps make an IoT based environment data gatherer for my home.

 ## Targets